 Everything you tell your practitioner is confidential.
 He/she is not allowed to make any announcements about this to others without your written permission.
 Your practitioner does not need to ask you if he/she can exchange views about you with colleagues (other psychologists, psychotherapists, doctors).
 These care providers are also bound by a duty of confidentiality.
 If you do not want your practitioner to discuss something with colleagues, you can indicate this.

 You can read our detailed privacy statement here.
 Last update 1 February 2019.

 The neuroCare Group stores all client data anonymously in order to conduct research into the effectiveness of the treatments.
 During the treatment, we monitor whether the complaints identified at the start of the treatment diminish in the course of the treatment.

 neuroCare Nijmegen has an approved quality status.
-The statute is available for inspection at the branch and can be requested from the secretariat if necessary.
+The statute is available for inspection at the clinic and can be requested from the secretariat if necessary.

 Professionals in the mental health care sector (GGZ) are required to have a reporting code.
 The obligation to establish a reporting code is included in the Care Institutions Quality Act.
 A reporting code states how to act in case of suspicion of child abuse and domestic violence.